Skip to main content

 BiLevel + ASB or BiPAP

-BiPAP/BiLevel is frequently used in combination with adjustable pressure support (ASB).
-The mode of two-stage pressure ventilationtogether with ASB (BiLevel + ASB) facilitates pressure-controlled ventilation in combination with free spontaneous breathing and adjustable pressure support.
-This mode is suitable for patients both with and without spontaneous breathing.
-During a predefined trigger time slot, the patient initiates a pressure-controlled breath.
-Otherwise it is possible to breathe either spontaneously or with pressure support.
+BIPAP/BiLevel is frequently used in combination with adjustable pressure support (ASB).
+The two-stage positive pressure ventilation mode together with ASB (BiLevel + ASB) facilitates pressure-controlled ventilation in combination with free spontaneous breathing and adjustable pressure support.
+This mode can be used both with or without spontaneous breathing.
+During a predefined trigger window, the patient initiates a pressure-controlled breath.
+Otherwise, breathing can be spontaneous or with pressure support.

-Non-invasive BiLevel ventilation may be indicated in patients with acute pulmonary failure or exacerbated COPD.5
+BiLevel may be indicated for acute respiratory failure or exacerbated COPD.12

 Curve diagram for PCV mode